Out of office: the Wallpaper* editors’ picks of the week

 Ellie Stathaki, architecture & environment director

-In the architecture world, October means the Stirling Prize, and the announcement of the award for the UK's best building of the year is fast approaching.
+In the architecture world, October means Stirling Prize, and the announcement of the award for the UK's best building of the year is fast approaching.
 In anticipation, and to explore projects and themes, I was invited by the RIBA to chair a panel discussion among the six practices on the 2025 RIBA Stirling Prize shortlist at the Barbican this week.
-It was such a privilege to hear more about all the projects and chat about what they mean for their clients, wider communities and the architecture world beyond.
-Great venue, rich discussions with expert architects, and a fabulous audience.
-Can't wait for October 16, when the top gong is revealed.
+It was such a privilege to take on the task, hear more about all the projects and chat about what they mean for their clients, wider communities and the architecture world beyond.
+Big thanks to all involved.
+Can't wait for the 16th October, when the top gong is revealed.

 A flavour journey